 47. Teach Your Kids How to Dream in Life

 Break your kids out of the mindset of ticking boxes.
 Give them papers and pens, and ask them to write down their goals, desires, and dreams.
-Teach them to not hold back, and see what they can come up with it.
+Teach them not to hold back, and see what they can come up with it.

 48. Teach Your Kids How to Achieve Goals in Life

-Once you have the high-level thinking, it’s time to help your children focus on working smart and getting tasks done.
+Once you have high-level thinking, it’s time to help your children focus on working smart and getting tasks done.
 Use printables, trackers, and planners to help them build positive habits early on.